venomio5/Venomio-Probabilistic-Football-Model/README.md

 From the same **RAS** but for each type (Head or Foot):
 - List of team A players
 - List of team B players
-- Total head abd foot shots by team A
+- Total head and foot shots by team A
-- Total head abd foot shots by team B
+- Total head and foot shots by team B
 - Total minutes played

 ## Specific players